Icofunding/Legal/Terms and Conditions (EN).md

 #### D. **Verify Advertisement Accuracy**

-The Services may contain or deliver advertising and sponsorships.a.
+The Services may contain or deliver advertising and sponsorships.
 Advertisers and sponsors are responsible for ensuring that material submitted for inclusion is accurate and complies with applicable laws.
 We are not responsible for the illegality or any error, inaccuracy or problem in an advertiser’s or sponsor’s Content.

 ### 7. <a name="disclamers-limitations-waivers-of-liability">**Disclamers; Limitations; Waivers of Liability**</a>

-#### A. The company is not responsible for any technical malfunction or other problems of any telephone network or service, computer systems, servers or providers, computer or mobile phone equipment, software, failure of email or media players on account of technical problems or traffic congestion on the internet or at any website or combination thereof, including injury or damage to your or to any other person’s computer, mobile phone or other hardware or software, related to or resulting from using or downloading materials in connection with the web and/or in connection with the services, including any mobile software.
-Under no circumstances will the company be responsible for any loss or damage, including any loss or damage to any content or personal injury or death, resulting from anyone’s use of the services, any content or third party applications, software or content posted on or through the services or transmitted to users or any interactions between users of the services, whether online or offline.
+#### A. The Company is not responsible for any technical malfunction or other problems of any telephone network or Service, computer systems, servers or providers, computer or mobile phone equipment, software, failure of email or media players on account of technical problems or traffic congestion on the Internet or at any website or combination thereof, including injury or damage to your or to any other person’s computer, mobile phone or other hardware or software, related to or resulting from using or downloading materials in connection with the web and/or in connection with the Services, including any mobile software.
+Under no circumstances will the Company be responsible for any loss or damage, including any loss or damage to any content or personal injury or death, resulting from anyone’s use of the Services, any content or third party applications, software or content posted on or through the Services or transmitted to users or any interactions between users of the Services, whether online or offline.

 #### B.	Icofunding is not liable for any temporary or permanent anomaly or malfunction of the Ethereum blockchain network or any software used to interact with the referred network.
 In this sense, Icofunding will not be liable for potential “hacks” or thefts that could take place, either in the network or from the virtual wallets of the users, or from the hosts of said virtual wallets.

 #### C.	As Icofunding shall not at no time have direct or indirect control of the funds received by any ICO Launcher from any sale of Tokens, Icofunding will not be responsible in any way for the tax and anti-money laundering compliance obligations derived from said funds.

-#### D.	ICO Launchers will in any case be responsible for the tax compliance, anti-money laundering compliance and any other regulation that may be applicable.
+#### D.	ICO Launchers will not in any case be responsible for the tax compliance, anti-money laundering compliance or any other regulation that may be applicable to the users of the Services.

 ### 8. <a name="term-and-termination-of-the-agreement">**Term and Termination of the Agreement**</a>

-#### A. Unless terminated by Icofunding, this Agreement will remain in full force and effect whule you use the Services.
+#### A. Unless terminated by Icofunding, this Agreement will remain in full force and effect while you use the Services.

 #### B. Subject to the last sentence of this Section, you may terminate this Agreement at any time by deleting all Content you have provided to Icofunding and ceasing to use the Services.